jerryryle/rogue_ap/docs/README.md

 2. It set up the system for PHP.
 I wanted to use Python with Flask and WSGI.
 3. It used a hackish startup script in /etc/rc.local.
 I wanted to figure out how to set up all of the services properly through their respective configuration files instead of brute-forcing it.

 So, I've borrowed heavily from Braindead's tutorial, but I've updated it to achieve my goals.
+Unlike Braindead's tutorial, this one will not comprehensively cover everything needed to get a functioning Rogue AP set up to steal login credentials.
+I focus more on the Raspian configuration required to create an access point and have it direct all traffic to a web app.
+I don't bother to illustrate how to write an app that does anything interesting.

 ## TL;DR

 On a fresh install of Raspbian Stretch Lite, clone [https://github.com/jerryryle/rogue_ap](https://github.com/jerryryle/rogue_ap) and run setup.sh, then reboot.
-The Pi needs only a power supply and a wireless adapter on wlan0; internet connection is not required.
+The Pi needs only a power supply and a wireless adapter on wlan0; an internet connection is not required.

 ## Components